Construction-Material/Ontology-for-Relation-Extraction-Ont4RE-/model/README.txt

-Please download pretrained BERT model here from huggingface, online or offline downloading are available.
+Please download pre-trained BERT models here from Hugging Face.
+Online or offline downloading is available.